 Key Takeaways

-- There are many effective strategies you can use to cultivate the loyalty and respect of your tenants.
+• There are many effective tenant retention strategies you can use to cultivate the loyalty and respect of your tenants.

 Learn how we can help you maximize your home’s potential.

-Retaining a quality tenant is one of the most cost-effective and strategic decisions a rental property owner can make.
+Retaining quality renters is one of the most cost-effective and strategic decisions rental property owners can make.
 While signing a new lease can be thrilling, it also involves marketing, tenant screening, administrative overhead, and sometimes, costly vacancies.
 The peace of mind that comes with a long-term, reliable tenant who pays on time and treats your property well is invaluable.

-Here are six tried-and-true methods from Campus Connection Property Management for retaining your tenants.
+Here are six tried-and-true methods from Campus Connection Property Management for tenant retention.

 1. Prioritize Regular Maintenance and Upkeep

-Tackling both preventative and corrective maintenance head-on is a key tenant retention tool.
+Tackling both preventative and corrective maintenance head-on is a key tool for tenant retention.
 It protects the value of your investment and shows tenants that the property is well-cared-for.
-Rather than waiting for something to break, establishing a routine maintenance schedule—such as HVAC inspections, gutter clean-outs, or professional carpet cleaning—can go a long way toward tenant satisfaction.
+Rather than waiting for something to break, establishing a routine maintenance schedule—such as HVAC inspections, gutter clean-outs, or professional carpet cleaning, on top of responding to maintenance requests and concerns—can go a long way toward tenant satisfaction.

 2. Offer Fair and Strategic Rent Adjustments

-Rent increases are among the top reasons tenants choose not to renew.
-That doesn’t necessarily mean you can’t raise rent, but the approach you take can have a significant impact.
+Increased prices are among the top reasons tenants choose not to renew.
+That doesn’t necessarily mean landlords can’t raise rates for their residents, but the approach you take can have a significant impact on your landlord-tenant relationship.

-Rather than issuing annual rent hikes with no explanation, keep tenants informed about the reasoning behind adjustments.
+Rather than issuing annual increases with no explanation, keep residents informed about the reasoning behind adjustments.
 If utility costs increased or property taxes rose, specify these factors at renewal time.
 For longer-term tenants, consider offering a modest discount relative to current market rates.
-Rewarding their loyalty with a favorable rate builds goodwill and strengthens your relationship.
+Rewarding your residents' loyalty with a favorable rate builds goodwill and strengthens your landlord-tenant relationship.

 3. Upgrade Thoughtfully and Strategically